 This is the easiest Parisian Apple Tartlet with Burnt Salted Caramel Sauce recipe; EVER!
-Dorie Greenspan of Baking, from my home to yours, hit it right on, again with this easy tart recipe: puff pastry lined with apple chunks, brown sugar and dots of butter, baked to perfection!
+Dorie Greenspan of Baking, from my home to yours, hit it right on, again with this easy tart recipe: puff pastry lined with apple chunks, brown sugar, and lots of butter, baked to perfection!
 A great recipe to have on hand for when you need an easy dessert in a hurry.

 Recipe: Parisian Apple Tartlet

-- 1 cup sugar, prefer raw and unrefined
+- 1 cup sugar, preferably raw and unrefined

 - 1/4 cup water